How do you rollback deployments in Kubernetes?

 If you asked for 5 Pods but have only 4, Kubernetes creates one more.

-Since the replicas is a field in the Deployment, you might be tempted to conclude that is the Deployment's job to count the number of Pods and create or delete them.
+Since the replicas is a field in the Deployment, you might be tempted to conclude that it is the Deployment's job to count the number of Pods and create or delete them.

-This is not the case, unfortunately.
+This is not the case, interestingly.

 Deployments delegate counting Pods to another component: the ReplicaSet